ryx/datalayer.js/README.md

 But don't get fooled by comments like "tag managers are great, because you don't need to change your software when you want to add new 'tags'".
 Honestly - how would you describe adding random scripts into a production environment, if not "changing the software"?
 Those people completely miss the fact that adding Javascript code (because that is what said "pixels" and "tags" are!) into a website is considered to be a *production deployment*.
 You insert new code into your *production environment*.
 Directly.
 Without CI testing.
 In most cases it is *untested, unknown, "blackbox" code*, written by some *unknown third party*.

 So, what else can you think of that is more scary than putting someone else's code into your live environment?
-Exactly one thing.
+At least one thing.
 Letting someone else put someone else's code into your live environment.
 To scare you even more, it will most likely be a junior web designer in some marketing agency, led by online marketing departments without deeper technical knowledge.
 Yay!
-Welcome to the world of modern "tag management".
+Welcome to the world of modern, external "tag management".

 # Usage